Singleton Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Singleton Heights has 40 active public transport stops, all of which are bus stops.
-These stops are served by 47 different routes that together offer 359 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 166 meters from the nearest stop.
+These stops are served by 47 different routes that together facilitate 359 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located 166 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the dominant mode of transport at 98%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport